Diarkis/diarkis-server-template/examples/matching/custom-criteria/README.md

         the unique identifier of the client like user ID
 ```

-**NOTE**: This sample does not implment a geolocalization database nor service.
+**NOTE**: This sample does not implement a geolocation database nor service.
 If desired, it is
 up to you to plug-in such an external service into the code example.

 ## Examples